maestro-server/webdocs/docs/developer/architecture/ws_app.rst

 WebSocket APP
 ---------------

-It's websocket server with restfull hooks, maestro websocket use centrifugo project.
+Centrifugo server with rest hooks.
+It is a websocket + rest server, the websocket is used by client to get a real time notification, and the rest is used by internal maestro do send a notification to the client.

 - Client notification using webscokets

-Websocket system using `Centrifugo OpenSource project <https://github.com/centrifugal>`_ (Centrifugo OpenSource project).
+Websocket implement a `Centrifugo OpenSource project <https://github.com/centrifugal>`_ (Centrifugo OpenSource project).

 ---------------